Work used to be something about you, not something that defines you.

 The Religion of Workism

-In a recent article in The Atlantic, Derek Thompson explains that the decline in traditional faith in American society has led to the worship of a pantheon of gods: “Some people worship beauty, some worship political identities, and others worship their children.
+In an article in The Atlantic, Derek Thompson explains that the decline in traditional faith in American society has led to the worship of a pantheon of gods: “Some people worship beauty, some worship political identities, and others worship their children.
 But everybody worships something.
 And workism is among the most potent of the new religions competing for congregants.”

 Thompson points to two recent studies to prove Americans’ growing religious devotion to work.
 The first was a 2018 paper on women at elite universities showing their primary reason for attending a prestigious college is not higher pay, but more hours at work.
 The second was a Pew Research report on anxiety among our youth that revealed 95 percent of them value having a job they enjoy over loving their neighbor or getting married.
 “Finding meaning at work beats family and kindness as the top ambition of today’s young people,” concludes Thompson.